 Kuranda is renowned for its heritage markets, and it's here you'll have the opportunity to shop at some of the eclectic stores and shops and taste local foods.

-Visit Kuranda Rainforestation Nature Park where you can enjoy Aboriginal culture and a wildlife tour and indulge in a BBQ lunch.
+On this Kuranda tour we visit Kuranda Rainforestation Nature Park where you can enjoy Aboriginal culture and a native Australian wildlife tour and indulge in a BBQ lunch.
 In the wildlife sanctuary, you'll be able to hand feed a few kangaroos or even upgrade to have your picture taken cuddling a koala!

 Enjoy the Pamagirri Aboriginal indigenous cultural show, were you will participate in a Dreamtime Walk and if you so desire have a turn at throwing a boomerang, learn to play the didgeridoo and watch a spear throwing demonstration.